Callbacks and Lifecycle Hooks

 #[hdk_extern(infallible)]

-pub fn post_commit(actions: Vec<SignedActionHashed>) {
+pub fn post_commit(committed_actions: Vec<SignedActionHashed>) {

-for action in actions.iter() {
+for action in committed_actions {

 // Only handle cases where an entry is being created.